-A Legislative Public Hearing to consider County-initiated rezonings of 5 parcels in the formerly unzoned portion of Chatham County.
+A request by the Planning Department to schedule a legislative public hearing for August 19, 2019 to consider County-initiated rezonings of businesses in the formerly unzoned portion of Chatham County.

 Introduction & Background:

 After nearly two years of discussion and study, on August 15th, 2016, the Chatham County Board of Commissioners voted to zone the formerly unzoned portions of the county to R-1 and R-5 residential.
 The Comprehensive Land Use Plan specifically supports "rezonings for businesses uses or properties made non-conforming by the extension of zoning in 2016."
 (Land Use Policy #7, Strategy 7.2).
 Consequently, prior to the adoption of county-wide zoning, the Chatham County Planning Department sent a business listing form to every property owner in the unzoned portion of the county.
 Nearly 13,000 forms were mailed.
 The business listing form asked property owners to list any non-residential use of their land, so the Planning Department could properly document any non-conforming uses and prepare for future rezonings.
 The Planning Department received over 1,000 forms.
 Approximately 300 forms described non-conforming businesses, while the remaining 700 listed either agricultural uses of the land (which were exempted from zoning regulations via the bona fide farm exemption) or otherwise permitted uses, such as a residence.
 Aerial images of these 300 businesses were captured, as well, in order to further establish non-conforming status.